A hand holding three dollar bills, and a shield with a question mark behind it.

 Of course, one of the most important questions to consider is whether you want to pay for the VPN.

-Free vs. paid VPN services.
-Is it worth paying?
+Free vs. paid VPN services: is it worth paying?

 • Free VPNs don’t have the funding to keep up with the constantly evolving demands of cybersecurity.
 Paid VPNs have the benefit of a stable revenue stream;